Which of the following is a primary function of lipids in biologi... | Study Prep in Pearson+

 Understand the role of lipids in biological systems: Lipids are a diverse group of biomolecules that include fats, oils, phospholipids, and steroids.
 Their primary functions include energy storage, structural components of cell membranes, and signaling molecules.

-Focus on the correct function of lipids: Lipids are highly efficient molecules for energy storage due to their high caloric content.
-They store energy in the form of triglycerides, which can be broken down during metabolic processes to release energy.
+Focus on the correct option: Lipids are well-known for their role in energy storage.
+For example, triglycerides store energy in adipose tissue, which can be metabolized to provide ATP during energy-demanding processes.

-Relate lipids to energy storage: Lipids are stored in adipose tissue in animals and serve as long-term energy reserves.
-This is particularly important for organisms that require energy during periods of fasting or high activity.

-Conclude that the correct answer is energy storage: Based on the analysis, lipids are not involved in oxygen transport, catalysis, or genetic encoding.
-Their primary function in biological systems is energy storage.
+Conclude the reasoning: Based on the analysis, the primary function of lipids in biological systems is energy storage.
+This aligns with their biochemical properties and roles in metabolism.

 Related Videos